Manisha233/Detection-of-Parkinson-Disease/README.md

 # Detection-of-Parkinson-Disease
-A machine learning model for the diagnosis of Parkinson Disease in a person.
+A machine learning model for diagnosing the presence of Parkinson’s Disease in individuals using various factors.
+The dataset was obtained from UCI ML Parkinsons dataset.